gullwing-io/bookworms/README.md

 ## Credits

-The Bookworms logo was created by [James Barry Illustrations](https://www.jamesbarryillustration.com/).
+The Bookworms logo was created by [gullwing.io](https://www.gullwing.io/).